adafruit/nina-fw/README.md

 1. Use appropriate tools (esptool.py, appropriate pass-through firmware etc) to load this binary file onto your board.

+## Azure Iot Hub

+1. Clone the https://github.com/espressif/esp-azure repo one level higher in your directory structure.
+Make sure to clone submodules.
+1. Uncomment the ``#define COMMAND_AZURE_IOT_HUB`` in ``CommandHandler.h``
+1. Build again

 ## License

 Copyright (c) 2018 Arduino SA.
 All rights reserved.